fmbot-discord/docs/docs/supporter.md

 If you have purchased through OpenCollective it needs to be added manually.
 Join [our Discord](https://discord.gg/6y3jJjtDqK) and create a thread in #help.
 A staff member will apply it to your account as soon as possible.

-#### What is OpenCollective?

-OpenCollective is like Patreon, except for open source projects.
-It's also more transparent and easier when working with multiple people.

-They manage our funds and allow us to focus on development while they handle the financial side of things.

-OpenCollective relies on Stripe to handle their payments, which is one of the worlds biggest payment providers.
-You can read more about their [security here](https://docs.opencollective.com/help/product/security).
+#### Does being an .fmbot supporter give me Last.fm Pro?
+Or the other way around?

+No, .fmbot is not affiliated with Last.fm.

 #### Can I cancel or change my subscription?

-If you have purchased through Discord, you can go to settings and then 'Subscriptions'.
+If you have purchased through Discord, you can go to your Discord settings and then 'Subscriptions'.
+This is only available on Discord desktop and browser, not on mobile.

 If you have puchased through OpenCollective, you can cancel a recurring contribution at any time.
 To do so, go to [OpenCollective](https://opencollective.com/) and sign in.
 After signing in go to 'Manage Contributions' where you can change your subscription.